 Metering errors and corrections are reconciled at the end of each month by a meter correction charge.
-The monthly meter error correction charge (plus/minus) is determined by the product of the positive or negative deviation in energy amounts times the load weighted average real-time LMP for all load buses in the PJM Region, as applicable for tie meter corrections, or times the generation weighted average real-time LMP for individual generation buses for generator (or for net energy injections into the transmission system modeled as generators) meter corrections.
+The monthly meter error correction charge (plus/minus) is determined by the product of the positive or negative deviation in energy amounts times the load weighted average real-time LMP for all load buses in the PJM Region, as applicable for tie meter corrections; or times the generation weighted average real-time LMP for individual generation buses, energy injections into the transmission system modeled as generators, and Pseudo Tie imports into PJM for generator (or for net energy injections into the transmission system modeled as generators) meter corrections; or times the Dynamic Schedule weighted average interface real-time LMP for meter corrections for Dynamic Schedule imports into PJM and non-unit specific Dynamic Schedule exports out of PJM; or times the difference between the RT MWh weighted average interface real-time LMP and RT MWh weighted average generator bus real-time LMP for Pseudo Tie exports and unit specific Dynamic Schedule exports out of PJM meter corrections.

-Meter error data is submitted to PJM via eMTR no later than the applicable accounting deadline on the third PJM business day after the end of the billing cycle applicable to the meter correction.
+Meter error data is submitted to PJM via Power Meter no later than the last PJM business day of the month following the end of the monthly billing cycle applicable to the meter correction.